CPAB’s Board of Directors has overall responsibility for supervising the management of CPAB's activities and affairs.

 Ken Crump is the Past Chair of the Board of Trustees of the Coast Wholesale Appliances Income Fund.
 He is Past Chair of the Finance and Audit Committee and Past Vice Chair of the Board of Community Living British Columbia, a provincial Crown agency.
 Crump spent nine years with BC Telecom Inc., serving as Senior Vice President of Corporate Services and Chief Financial Officer and Treasurer from 1995 to 1999.
 Prior to this, he held a number of senior management positions with BC Telecom and Microtel Limited.
 He has also been involved with a variety of other boards.
 Crump chairs CPAB’s Risk and Audit Committee and lives in Vancouver, British Columbia.

 Julie Dickson is a former Superintendent of Financial Institutions of Canada and member of the Financial Stability Board in Basil, Switzerland.
-She has also been a Director of the Canada Deposit Insurance Corporation, the Toronto Leadership Center and a member of the Basel Committee on Banking Supervision.
-Dickson is also a recipient and Member of the Order of Canada, having been recognized for her work related to financial supervision and regulation in Canada and globally.
-Dickson is currently a member of the Supervisory Board of the European Central Bank.
+She was formerly a Director of the Canada Deposit Insurance Corporation, the Toronto Leadership Center, a member of the Basel Committee on Banking Supervision and a member of the Supervisory Board of the European Central Bank from 2014-2017.
+Dickson is a recipient and Member of the Order of Canada, having been recognized for her work related to financial supervision and regulation in Canada and globally.
+She is currently a member of the Board of the Dubai Financial Services Authority.
 Dickson is a member of CPAB’s Human Resources and Governance Committee and lives in Ottawa, Ontario.

 Guy Fréchette is a former Vice Chair and member of the Executive Committee at Ernst & Young LLP and was Managing Partner for the Province of Québec until 2008.
 He sits on several boards, including the Montréal Symphony Orchestra Endowment Fund Board., where he chairs the Audit Committee.
 Fréchette was a board member of HEC-Montreal from 1999 to 2015 and he chaired the Audit Committee for that period.
 In 2012 he was appointed Chair of the Board of HEC-Montreal Foundation.
 He serves on the Boards of CEPSUM of Montréal University and for Fonds Ville-Marie.
 He is President of the Foundation for Mental Illness (Québec) Inc. and is a past President and Chair of the Board for the Montréal Board of Trade.
 Fréchette also sits on the Board of Otera Capital, a subsidiary of the Caisse de Depot du Québec, where he chairs the Human Resources Committee and sits on the Audit Committee.
 Fréchette is a member of CPAB’s Risk and Audit Committee and lives in Montréal, Québec.